 To make matters worse, this anxiety was coupled with an intense dislike of hospitals, possibly inherited from my doctor-averse parents, so it took me a while to make an appointment.
 Moreover, if I’m totally honest with myself, this wasn’t my regular antipathy towards healthcare systems and doctors in general.

-I was afraid of going to a gynaecologist.
+I was afraid of going to a gynecologist.

-Growing up in Pakistan, gynaecology was an elusive concept; a gynaecologist someone you would only meet on the eve of your wedding in order to obtain birth control, and then again when seeking post-wedding pregnancy care.
-The concept of going to see a gynaecologist for a pap smear or a regular check-up was blasphemous.
-Gynaecologists were inextricably linked to a woman’s marital and childbearing status (barring, of course, the clandestine visits for unintended pregnancies and abortion services).
+Growing up in Pakistan, gynecology was an elusive concept; a gynecologist someone you would only meet on the eve of your wedding in order to obtain birth control, and then again when seeking post-wedding pregnancy care.
+The concept of going to see a gynecologist for a pap smear or a regular check-up was blasphemous.
+Gynecologists were inextricably linked to a woman’s marital and childbearing status (barring, of course, the clandestine visits for unintended pregnancies and abortion services).
 Given these internalized patriarchal notions, it is unsurprising that, even as a sexually active 25-year-old, I had never been to an OBGYN before.
 I had been conditioned to believe my vagina was an inconsequential, almost extra-physical, part of my anatomy.

 It didn’t warrant the care and attention I gave to the rest of my body or even my mental health.

 When my anxiety (coupled with much cajoling from my understanding-but-concerned partner) over my missed period finally trumped internalized misogyny, I made the dreaded appointment.

 When the day arrived, I took time off work and trekked over to the doctor’s office, several neighborhoods away.
 I was so anxious and nervous I arrived half an hour early.
 Squirming in the waiting room, I relentlessly texted my partner in an effort to calm down, whiling away the time until I was finally called into the exam room.